banner

 dives beneath downed trees.

-I catch her furious spray,
+catch her furious spray,

 fabulous lines, and gypsy soft air.

-as I watch her trump out to sea.
+then watch her roll out to sea

 tourists come. shoot photos.